kruczekdawid/cbh-take-home-project/Refactoring.md

 You will be graded on the exhaustiveness and quality of your unit tests, the depth of your refactor, and the level of insight into your thought process provided by the written explanation.

 ## Your Explanation Here
+First of all I got rid of nested ifs and replaced elses with properly placed returns.
+I also simplified the logic and moved common logic to helper function.